Malting House School

 The Malting House School (also known as the Malting House Garden School) was an experimental educational institution that operated from 1924 to 1929.
 It was set up by the eccentric and, at the time, wealthy Geoffrey Pyke in his family home in Cambridge and it was run by Susan Sutherland Isaacs.
 Although it was open for only a few years, the radical ideas explored in this institution have remained influential up until the present day.
-Since 2004 it is owned by Darwin College, Cambridge and used as accommodation.
+Since 2004 it has been owned by Darwin College, Cambridge and used as accommodation.

 Premises

 The Malting House is a building in Cambridge on the corner of Newnham Road and Malting Lane in and overlooks the Mill Pond and Sheep's Green.
-It was originally a malthouse, Oast house, and small brewery owned, in the 1830s, by the Beales family, a well-known Cambridge trading dynasty.
+It was originally a malthouse, Oast house, and a small brewery owned, in the 1830s, by the Beales family, a well-known Cambridge trading dynasty.
 In 1909, the then Dean of Trinity College (Dr Stewart) bought the buildings and converted most of them into an Arts & Crafts house and two or three years later the remaining buildings were converted into a small hall to host musical evenings.

-From 1924 to 1929 it was the Malting House School.
-In later years the house reverted to a family home.
+From 1924 to 1929, it was the Malting House School.
+In later years, the house reverted to a family home.
 In 2003, the buildings were purchased by Darwin College of Cambridge University to serve as student accommodation, the cost of purchase and conversion being estimated as £1.5M.

 Maurice and Sylia Dobb lived in a cottage behind the Malting House – he had a position at Trinity College – Ludwig Wittgenstein was lodging with them at the time, at the invitation of Bertrand Russell.

 Creation

 Geoffrey Pyke came to public attention when he escaped from internment in Germany during World War I. He had travelled to Germany under a false passport but he was soon arrested and interned.
 The story of his escape and return to Britain was widely published.
 In March 1918, Pyke met Margaret Amy Chubb; she was intelligent, pretty, and attracted to Pyke's unconventional good looks and wilful unconventionality.
 They were married within three months of meeting.
-After the war, Pyke tried his hand at a number of money-making schemes.
-For a while, he made a lot of money speculating on the commodity market using his own system of financial management instead of more conventional techniques.
+After the war, Pyke tried his hand at several money-making schemes.
+For a while, he made a lot of money speculating on the commodity market using his system of financial management instead of more conventional techniques.

 Geoffrey Pyke and Margaret Pyke had a son, David (1921–2001).
-Geoffrey Pyke became preoccupied by the question of his son's education.
+Geoffrey Pyke became preoccupied with the question of his son's education.
 He wanted to create an education that promoted curiosity and equipped young people to live in the twentieth century – an education that would be utterly different from his own unhappy experience.
 To do this he set up an infants' school in his Cambridge home.
 Founded in October 1924, the school was funded by Pyke's City speculations.
 His wife, Margaret, was a strong supporter of the school and its ideas.

 Pyke placed advertisements in a number of journals, including the New Statesman and Nature: